skmb1230/react-star-rating/README.md

 # React Simple Star Rating ⭐️

+> **Compatible with React 18+**
-A customizable and lightweight star rating component for React.
+> A customizable and lightweight star rating component for React.
 Perfect for implementing rating systems in your applications with ease.

 ## Features 🚀